There Is No ‘Epidemic of Mass School Shootings’

 In the immediate aftermath of the Parkland shooting, progressive activists and commentators (including this one) repeatedly claimed that there had been 18 school shootings since the start of this year.
 This proved to be a gross exaggeration.
 In reality, according to new research from Northeastern University, there have been a grand total of eight mass shootings (shootings that kill at least four people) at K-through-12 schools in the United States since 1996.
 Meanwhile, over the past 20 years, the number of fatal shootings in American schools (of any kind) has plummeted.

 If mass school shootings were the only form of gun violence in the United States, the case for treating the regulation of firearms as a pressing policy issue would actually be fairly weak.
-For the past quarter century, there has been an average of one mass shooting in an American school each year.
+For the past quarter-century, there has been an average of one mass murder (a killing of four or more people committed with any weapon, as opposed to just firearms) in an American school each year.
 Every one of those atrocities is a blight on humanity.
-But it is nearly impossible to design a policy that can bring the incidence of an already, exceptionally-rare crime down to zero – and given the inherently limited nature of legislative time and resources, it would make little sense to prioritize such a marginal and difficult issue over public health challenges that kill exponentially more people.
+But it is nearly impossible to design a policy that can bring the incidence of an already exceptionally rare crime down to zero — and given the inherently limited nature of legislative time and resources, it would make little sense to prioritize such a marginal and difficult issue over public health challenges that kill exponentially more people.

 There is no “school safety” crisis in the U.S.; only a gun violence epidemic that consists primarily of suicides, accidents, and single-victim homicides committed with handguns.
 In the decades since Columbine, progressives have often led the public to believe otherwise.
 And for understandable reasons.
-Spectacular acts of mass murder committed against children (especially, upper-middle class children in “good” public schools) attract a degree of media attention and political concern that our nation’s (roughly) 20,000 annual firearm suicides – and daily acts of urban gang violence – simply do not.
-The most misleading piece of the Parkland’s survivors message – that their experience is representative of a widespread social problem that threatens the lives of all American children – may well be its most politically effective component.
+Spectacular acts of mass murder committed against children (especially upper-middle class children in “good” public schools) attract a degree of media attention and political concern that our nation’s (roughly) 20,000 annual firearm suicides — and daily acts of urban gang violence — simply do not.
+The most misleading piece of the Parkland survivors’ message — that their experience is representative of a widespread social problem that threatens the lives of all American children — may well be its most politically effective component.

 But if misrepresenting the nature of America’s gun problem has political benefits, it also has policy drawbacks.
-After all, if the March for Lives mission statement were actually true – if “every kid in this country” went “to school wondering if this day might be their last” – then there would be a reasonable case for filling American schools with law enforcement agents and increasing the use of juvenile detention.
+After all, if the March for Our Lives mission statement were actually true — if “every kid in this country” went “to school wondering if this day might be their last” — then there would be a reasonable case for filling American schools with law enforcement agents and increasing the use of juvenile detention.

-And the right is already making that case: In recent days, conservative media outlets have suggested that the Parkland shooting could have been prevented, if only Broward County hadn’t implemented the PROMISE program (Preventing Recidivism through Opportunities, Mentoring, Interventions, Supports & Education) in 2013 – a policy that aimed to reduce juvenile arrests by promoting non-carceral approaches to correcting student misbehavior.
+And the right is already making that case: In recent days, conservative media outlets have suggested that the Parkland shooting could have been prevented if only Broward County hadn’t implemented the PROMISE program (Preventing Recidivism through Opportunities, Mentoring, Interventions, Supports & Education) in 2013 — a policy that aimed to reduce juvenile arrests by promoting non-carceral approaches to correcting student misbehavior.

-All of which is to say: The Parkland teenagers, and the movement they have launched, have made a vital contribution to American politics.
+All of which is to say: The Parkland teenagers, and the movement they have launched, has made a vital contribution to American politics.
 They’ve stiffened the spines of Democratic gun safety advocates; unnerved Republican NRA stooges; improved the prospects of meaningful gun reform at the federal level in the medium-term; and provided a model of civic engagement to a rising generation whose political participation our country desperately needs.

-But to ensure that those contributions aren’t shadowed by the unintended consequences of overheated rhetoric, the March For Our Lives and its supporters must take pains to ensure that their advocacy always affirms this basic truth: Schools don’t kill people, guns kill people.
+But to ensure that those contributions aren’t shadowed by the unintended consequences of overheated rhetoric, the March for Our Lives and its supporters must take pains to ensure that their advocacy always affirms this basic truth: Schools don’t kill people, guns kill people.